J-Mo63/love-lunatic/README.md

-# An Unknowable Adventure
+# Unknowable Adventure
-An adventure game and inbuilt editor built in Lua with LÖVE (the LÖVE Engine).
+An adventure game framework with an inbuilt map/game editor built in Lua with LÖVE (the LÖVE Engine).

 ## Usage
 Assuming you have LÖVE installed on your system, you can run the game with the following command: